Uasoni/uasoni.github.io/_posts/2025-11-22-discursives-ii.md

 ---

 ## About

 This is the second post of the highschool discursives set.
-Some common examples might be shared across individual pieces, but that's just as per the nature of exam practice.
+There's repetition of certain phrases/examples as they are shared across individual pieces - but that's just as per the nature of exam practice.

 ## “Plunging into the void” – On the modern Hero’s Journey